n4ku7/ReactFarm/README.md

 - `POST /api/orders`

 Security note: this backend is not production-ready.
 Add validation, auth, and proper database before using in production.

-## Next steps I can do for you
-- Add authentication (JWT + password hashing)
-- Replace `lowdb` with SQLite or Postgres and add migrations
-- Seed the DB with realistic demo data
-- Wire frontend pages to the backend endpoints

-Tell me which of these you'd like next.